-All such loans and borrowings are initially recognised at fair value including transaction costs and are subsequently measured at amortised cost, except where the loan or borrowing is the hedged item in an effective fair value hedge relationship.
+All such loans and borrowings are initially recognised at fair value including transaction costs and are subsequently measured at amortised cost.

 Share capital

 Ordinary shares are accounted for as equity.
 Costs associated with the issue of new shares are deducted from the proceeds of issue.